ricardoboss/laravel-roles-migrations/README.md

 If you see a missing feature you want or find a bug, please create an issue and describe it.

+## License

+The source code of this package is free software and distributed under the terms of the [MIT License](https://github.com/ricardoboss/laravel-roles-migrations/blob/master/LICENSE).

 ---

 Thanks to [jeremykenedy](https://github.com/jeremykenedy) for creating the